kingofthebongo11/graphics/README.md

 ```
 This opens the GUI where you can create and customize plots across multiple tabs.

+## Axis Units
+The axis dimension selectors support both SI units and engineering units based on kilogram-force and ton-force.
+For forces you can choose units like `kgf` and `tf`, while stress values may also be expressed in `kgf/mm²`, `kgf/cm²`, or `tf/cm²`.

 ## Supported Curve File Formats
 - Custom frequency analysis format.
 - Plain text files where each line contains two numbers: X and Y.